Facebook Skip to main content

 Applying Test Optional

 All applicants who choose to apply Test Optional agree to complete the “Test Optional Summary of Qualifications” in the application questions section of the online application.
-Applicants will submit a response to these questions in lieu of submitting a GMAT, GMAT Focus Edition, GRE, or Executive Assessment scores.

 • If you select “yes” to applying without test scores, you are required to answer this short answer prompt: